-Josh Griffiths is a jiu jitsu black belt under former UFC fighter Kenny Florian, and the main instructor of the Clockwork Jiu-Jitsu Academy.
-Josh Griffiths started his career in jiu jitsu under Fabio Clemente of Alliance, and trained extensively with Marcelo Garcia before he severed his ties with the Brazilian duo in a case well debated all over the internet which ended in a lawsuit against Garcia & Clemente (later dismissed), which shook the BJJ community back in 2007.
-Josh Griffiths was also one of the top competitors in the New York grappling scene with wins at the Pan American Championship as a brown belt and multiple World Jiu Jitsu Pro Cup trials wins.
+Josh Griffiths is a jiu-jitsu black belt under former UFC fighter Kenny Florian, and the main instructor of the Clockwork Jiu-Jitsu Academy.
+Josh Griffiths started his career in jiu-jitsu under Fabio Clemente of Alliance, and trained extensively with Marcelo Garcia before he severed his ties with the Brazilian duo in a case that ended in a lawsuit against Garcia & Clemente (later dismissed), an affair that shook the BJJ community back in 2007.
+Josh Griffiths was also one of the top competitors in the New York grappling scene with wins at the Pan American Championship as a brown belt and multiple Abu Dhabi World Pro trials wins.

 Josh Griffiths Jiu-Jitsu